 You can check out my entire mug cake recipe collection here.

-Update: If you enjoy this recipe, I just finished writing an entire book on mug cakes, featuring nearly 100 recipes.
+If you enjoy this recipe, I have an entire cookbook of mug cake recipes.

 To see previews and learn more about the book, read here.